 You, as the spotter, must understand that you are taking direct control, and a large amount of responsibility, from the driver.
 This type of spotting takes experience, and is more difficult for new drivers.

-Sharing the responsibility with the driver, the spotter in this scenario is more in the role of ensuring the vehicle stays on line, or is undamaged through the obstacle.
+The spotter is sharing the responsibility with the driver.
+It is more in the role of ensuring the vehicle stays on line, or is undamaged through the obstacle.

-This second type of spotting is a much better way for new drivers to learn together, and although it takes a little longer because the drivers must exit the vehicle and decide approach, and communicate that to the spotter, it is recommended that new drivers start here.
+This second type of spotting is a much better way for new drivers to learn together.
+Although it takes a little longer because the drivers must exit the vehicle and decide approach, and communicate that to the spotter, it is recommended that new drivers start here.

 1. There is one spotter and only one spotter.
 Multiple directions from multiple sources confuses drivers.